New York Ministerium: History

 Another group, which included St. Matthew's Lutheran Church in New York City, was even more conservative than the Steimle Synod and became antagonistic toward the Ministerium.
 These congregations and pastors withdrew from the Ministerium, with most eventually joining the Missouri Synod; St. Matthew's did so in 1885.

 In 1888, the Ministerium gained control of Wagner College, which had been founded in 1883 to prepare boys for seminary training.
-The school, at that time in Rochester, New York, offered six years of instruction (high school and junior college) emphasizing the languages.
+The school, at that time in Rochester, New York, offered six years of instruction (high school and junior college) emphasizing languages.
 Besides Greek and Latin, students were expected to be fluent in both English and German, which was important because of the influx of German immigrants.
 By the latter part of the 19th century, the Ministerium had become predominately German-speaking.
 The relatively few English-speaking congregations were given permission to form an English conference within the Ministerium, but in 1902, these left to form the Synod of New York and New England.

-The Ministerium along with the Synod of New York and the Synod of New York and New England became members of the United Lutheran Church in America (ULCA) in 1917 when that body was formed by the merger of the General Synod, the General Council, and the United Synod of the South.
-The three New York bodies themselves merged in 1929 to form the United Lutheran Synod of New York; that body was renamed as the United Lutheran Synod of New York and New England in 1952 when the New Jersey congregations in it joined the separate New Jersey Synod.
+The Ministerium, along with the Synod of New York and the Synod of New York and New England, became members of the United Lutheran Church in America (ULCA) in 1917 when that body was formed by the merger of the General Synod, the General Council, and the United Synod of the South.
+The three New York bodies themselves merged in 1929 to form the United Lutheran Synod of New York; that body was renamed as the United Lutheran Synod of New York and New England in 1952, when the New Jersey congregations in it joined the separate New Jersey Synod.

-When the ULCA became part of the Lutheran Church in America (LCA) in 1962, the New England congregations were transferred to the LCA's newly-created New England Synod.
+When the ULCA became part of the Lutheran Church in America (LCA) in 1962, the New England congregations were transferred to the LCA's newly created New England Synod.
 When the LCA merged into the Evangelical Lutheran Church in America (ELCA) in 1988, the congregations in New York were assigned to the appropriate ELCA synod, depending on the location: Metropolitan New York Synod, the Upstate New York Synod, or the New England Synod.